Wilkware/tuya2mqtt/docs/DEVICES.md

 | key | DPS key of the value |
 | components | Comma separated list of HSB components that should be included in this topic |

 Using these value types you can define templates for a wide range of devices.
-Additional types and options are likely to be included in future versions of tuya-mqtt.
+Additional types and options are likely to be included in future versions of tuya2mqtt.